Vorschreibung/siml/SPEC.rst

 * Text encoding: UTF-8, no BOM.
 * Line endings: ``\n`` or ``\r\n`` (treated the same).
-* Tabs are only allowed inside literal block contents, not for indentation.
-* Indentation is done with spaces.
+* Indentation is strict and exactly two spaces (no variable size, no Tabs)

 3. Top-level structure
 ----------------------